zenorocha/wedocs/hosting/index.md

 <!-- <article id="install-dependencies"> -->

-The ideal services to host your personal, organization, or project pages using fast static file hosting architecture.

 ## Install Dependencies

 This section assumes that you already have the **WeDeploy CLI** installed and **Docker** running.
 Make sure to [visit the installation guide](/docs/intro/using-the-command-line.html) if you need help setting that up.